diyscif/diyscif/scif-thesis.md

 Elastomer gaskets, both those consisting entirely of conductive material and those only covered by conductive textile, have generally weaker shielding properties than the above two gasket types.
 They sit between the moving part and its frame.
-Due to their elastic properties they are compressed by the closure and act as a conductor between the two sides.
+Due to their elastic properties, they are compressed by the closure and act as a conductor between the two sides.
 They require lower contact pressures than contact feathers or wire mesh gaskets, have a higher tolerance for deviating gap dimensions, are very resistant to mechanical damage, insulate